-- Although the scope of the SPD is not significant, it is supplementary policy, providing practical guidance in relation to policies contained within Halton Unitary Development Plan (UDP), the SA process has made a valuable contribution to the process producing the SPD.
-Firstly, it focused attention at the pre-production scoping stage to identify the key areas that the SPD needed to address.
+1.8 Although the scope of the SPD is

+- not significant, it is supplementary policy, providing practical guidance in relation to policies contained within Halton Unitary Development Plan (UDP), the SA process has made a valuable contribution to the process of producing the SPD.
+Firstly, focused attention at the preproduction scoping stage identify the key areas that the SPD needed to address.
 This was achieved through the analysis of baseline information.
-This process has helped to shape the purpose of the SPD, which has provided a strong foundation upon which the rest of the SPD has been constructed. - 1.9 By testing the SPD against the SAF it has helped to recognise the limitations of the SPD and how these might be overcome through additional planning policies or by other means (such as the need for better training within the planning section to understand 'design' better).
+This process has helped to shape the purpose of the SPD, which has provided a strong foundation upon which the rest of the SPD has been constructed. - 1.9 Secondly, by testing the SPD against the SAF it has helped to recognise the limitations of the SPD and how these might be additional overcome through planning policies or by other means (such as the need for better training within the planning section to understand 'design' better).
 The 'testing' process has also helped create a sharper more responsive SPD focused upon its purpose and contributing to achieving sustainability.
-The SA process has made a real difference to help ensure a quality end product.
+The SA made process has a real difference to help ensure a quality end product.